“Max, come see these jars I found,” Lucy called.

 “You are what is amazing in this room,” he said.

-Lucy clasped her hands in a prayer of glee.
+Lucy clasped her hands together in a prayer of glee.

-“Indeed, it is, my darling.
-A seagoat, indeed.”
+“Without a doubt, my darling.
+A sea goat, indeed.”
 It would spoil the moment to tell her that as far back as the second millennium BC, when the Babylonians organized a system of astrology, Capricornus was depicted as a goat with the tail of a fish.
-Max, himself, born under this mythical creature’s stars, was Lucy’s seagoat.
+Max, himself born under this mythical creature’s stars, was Lucy’s sea goat.
 He watched her caress the invisible tail.

 Max had first become aware of Lucy’s hallucinations the third night she stayed at his little bachelor apartment on 95th and Riverside.
 He’d made dinner for her, a simple meal of sautéed vegetables and wild rice.
 He wanted her to know that he thought about how tiring it must be for her to make a living cooking for others.
 That’s what she had been doing the first time he’d seen her.

-Max had eaten Greek food every day for three weeks before he mustered up enough courage to ask her if she would like to see a movie with him.
+Max had eaten Greek food every day for three weeks before he mustered up enough courage to ask Lucy if she might like to visit the Natural History Museum with him.
 He couldn’t believe his astonishing luck that she had said yes and that five months later she was in his apartment, smiling at him with appreciation for the food he’d prepared.

-After their meal, while he cleared the table, Lucy wrapped up in the woolen throw Max kept on the back of the sofa.
-He was washing the dishes when she squealed, “A mouse.”
+After their meal, while he cleared the table, Lucy wrapped herself in the woolen throw Max kept on the back of the sofa.
+He was washing the dishes when she squealed.

 “Yes,” Lucy had said.
 “Look over there in the corner by your desk.
 It’s just sitting there, little thing.
 It looks like it’s a baby.
 It’s weird that it’s white.
 Do you think it escaped from a lab?”

 Max looked.
 He saw nothing.
 He looked back at Lucy.
-Her eyes were fixed on the corner where shards of glitter from the streetlamp outside shattered the floor.
+Her eyes were fixed on the corner where shards of cold light from the streetlamp shattered the floor.
 She must be sitting where she could see it and he could not, or at an angle that created a mouse out of shadow and light.
 Her face was filled with amusement.

-“Aw, there he goes,” Lucy said.
-“I scared him.”
 She picked up one of Max’s physics journals from the coffee table and leafed through it.
-Her reaction to a mouse in his apartment made Max heady with relief and he’d had to turn away from her to regain his breath.
+Her reaction to a mouse in his apartment made Max heady with relief and he had to turn away from her to regain his breath.

 “You know everything in these magazines is hilarious, don’t you?”